magma-app/magma-widget/README.md

 Magma enables campuses to attract top new students by leveraging their communities' network through a referral program app. http://magma.app

 # Magma-widget
-This repository contains all the scripts for the widget(s)
+This repository contains all the instructions for the widget(s) integration.

 ## Integrate the widget to any website
 1. at the end of the \<head> tag (just before \</head>) add the following line: